 Some tips to keep in mind, July and August are busy, as are fall color weekends [3rd week of Sep through 3rd week of Oct], holidays and major events, so plan ahead.
 Peak times often require 2- or 3-night minimums.
 Quiet time is April through Memorial Day [late ski season into waterfall season] and late October to the Christmas holiday.
 Remember most lodges also have hotel rooms which allow for the resort experience with smaller accommodations, but you can also bring the entire family as 3-bedroom+ offerings are also available.
 Cabins can be quaint old one-room dovetail structures or modern homes, check them out.
 Looking for the familiar, you will find some national franchises with north shore twists.
 Enjoy your stay!

-Note – almost all lodging properties are open; all properties’ pools are closed.
+Note – almost all lodging properties are open; many properties’ pools are closed.